-- ☐ Application: ParameterEditor status logs. - Parameter Parsing: logs from the consistency check of the configuration files. - □ Validation: logs corresponding to the rules validation process.
+- ☐ Application: ParameterEditor status logs. - ☐ Parameter Parsing: logs from the consistency check of the configuration files. - ☐ Schema Validation: logs corresponding to the schema validation process.

 When a new log message is registered into the system, the corresponding tab will change it background colour to Red until user focus it.
-Figure 15 shows the interface of the Log Console.
+Figure 17 shows the interface of the Log Console.

-Figure 15: Log Console
+Figure 17: Log Console